 Super League's new marquee player allowance has also resulted in a rise in NRL signings for next year, with Joseph Paulo moving from Cronulla to St Helens and taking some 164 NRL games and 12 Tests for Samoa and the USA with him.

 He joins former NSW and Australian Test flyer Akuila Uate (200 NRL games, five Origins and 20 Tests for the Kangaroos and Fiji Bati) in the UK from 2019, as well as Jason Clark (161 first grade games), Ricky Leutele (121), Blake Austin (116) and Tuimoala Lolohea (71).

-That contingent tallies up over 800 NRL games between them, with another 400-plus first-grade games and 42 Tests for New Zealand to follow given Super League looks the most likely avenue for veterans Lewis Brown (Manly) and Greg Eastwood (Canterbury) to continue their careers.
+That contingent tallies up more than 800 NRL games between them, with another 400-plus first-grade games and 42 Tests.

 While several high-profile retirees are locked in, with the usual late season upheaval likely to swell the total amount of experience leaving the game to record levels, there are a few stars on the wrong side of 30 with their futures sorted.

-Storm skipper Cameron Smith is currently negotiating a new deal that will put him in touching distance of 400 career games.
+Storm skipper Cameron Smith is still yet to officially sign a new deal that will put him in touching distance of 400 career games.

 The Morris twins Brett and Josh will carry on for another two years at the Roosters and Cronulla, while John Sutton and Jarryd Hayne are also expected to earn contract extensions for 2019 at the Rabbitohs and Eels.

 Previous high water retiring cohorts include the class of 2013 – when Danny Buderus, Scott Prince and Matt Bowen called it a day, and 2012 – when Nathan Hindmarsh, Petero Civoniceva and Ben Hornby finished up glittering NRL careers.